 Parrots can become aggressive due to fear, stress, and previous trauma.
-These factors will require you to remove the problem or help your parrot adjust.
+These factors require you to remove the problem or assist them in making adjustments.

-Your parrot may become annoyed and intolerant due to hormonal changes, possessiveness, or changes in its environment.
-These require light training or will gradually rectify themselves.
+Your parrot may also become annoyed and intolerant due to hormonal changes, possessiveness, and changes in its environment.
+These will usually rectify themselves but may require training.

 Are Parrots Aggressive?

-Parrots are popular as companion birds due to how affectionate and loving they are.
-When a parrot becomes aggressive, it’s usually due to an external factor.
+Parrots are popular as companion birds due to their affectionate and loving nature.

-Some parrots like teasing their owners and getting a reaction out of you.
-This may involve sneaking up and nipping you to get your attention.
+Some parrots tease their owners, which may involve sneaking up and nipping you to get a reaction.

-Owners who are unaware of these antics will believe that it’s due to the parrot’s aggressiveness.
+Owners unaware of these antics may believe it’s due to aggression.

 Do Some Parrots Bite More?

-Macaws and Eclectus parrots are the most notorious pranksters.
-They love biting others as a form of play.
+Macaws and Eclectus parrots are the most notorious pranksters, as they love biting others when playful.

-Other parrot species like to bite, too.
-However, they only do so when they are untrained and really bored.
-Pionus parrots, cockatiels, and some parakeet species are the least likely to bite when playing with humans.
+Other parrot species like to bite but only do so when they’re untrained and bored.
+Pionus parrots, cockatiels, and some parakeets are the least likely to bite when playing with humans.

 Aggressive Parrot Body Language

 The crest is the tuft of feathers on the head.
-A raised crest means the parrot is agitated or frightened, so it wants to make itself look bigger to ward off predators.
+A raised crest suggests the parrot is agitated or frightened, so it wants to make itself look bigger to ward off predators and threats.

-Ruffled feathers are another tactic parrots use to make themselves seem larger than they are.
-Your parrot will fluff up, poof up, or shake around its feathers.
+Ruffled feathers are another tactic parrots use to make themselves seem larger.
+So, your parrot will fluff up, puff up, or shake its feathers.

-If your parrot is crouched with a low-hanging head, don’t get close.
-This stance means that it’s getting ready to strike.
+If your parrot is crouched with a low-hanging head, keep your distance, as this stance means it’s getting ready to lunge, bite, or attack.

-This is usually done when a parrot is excited.
+This usually means that a parrot is excited.
 However, an angry or scared parrot will rock itself from side to side as a warning.
-This will be paired with crouching or ruffled feathers.
+If so, this will be paired with crouching and ruffled feathers.

-When parrots stand completely still, focused on one person, they are scared and trying to analyze the situation.
-Any rapid movement, loud noise, or wild gesture from you may scare the parrot.
-That will result in an attack.
+When parrots stand still, focused on one person, they’re scared and trying to assess the situation.
+Any rapid movement, loud noise, or wild gesture may scare the parrot, resulting in defensive behavior.

 Rapid Change In Pupil Size

-Parrots can change the size of their pupils.
-They often use this ability to send a warning.
+Parrots can change the size of their pupils, sometimes doing so to send a warning.

-Instead of using words, a frightened parrot will scream at you.
-This will let you know it doesn’t want you near.
+A frightened parrot will scream to let you know it doesn’t want you near.

 When annoyed, parrots will growl.
-It mostly sounds like a soft purring, but if you hear it, it’s wise to leave the parrot alone.
-If you make it mad, it may get aggressive.
+It mostly sounds like a soft purring, but if you hear it, leave the parrot alone until it calms down.

 Why Does My Parrot Lunge At Me?

-Lunging is a behavior parrots use to enter your space.
-Your parrot may suddenly extend its neck and reach for you with its beak.
-It may also rush you on foot.
-In general, lunging is a form of attack.
+A parrot may suddenly extend its neck and reach for you with its beak.
+Alternatively, it might rush you on foot.
+Usually, lunging is a form of attack, but not always.

-If done playfully, there will be only one sign (or no signs) that go along with it.
-For example, your parrot may only stare at you for a long moment before lunging.
-The parrot is trying to prank you and doesn’t mean any harm.
+If done playfully, there will be only one or no accompanying signs.
+For example, your parrot may stare at you for a long moment before lunging.
+If so, it’s trying to prank you and doesn’t mean any harm.

 Why Does My Parrot Attack Me?